wp-blocks/ISOToLanguage/README.md

 ## Locale Format

-The locale format is a way of combining a language code and a country code to represent a specific linguistic and cultural context.
+The locale isoFormat is a way of combining a language code and a country code to represent a specific linguistic and cultural context.
 There are two main locale formats:

 ### BCP 47 (IETF language tag):

-The BCP 47 format separates the language code and country code with an underscore.
+The BCP 47 isoFormat separates the language code and country code with an underscore.
 For example, `en_US` represents English spoken in the United States, `fr_FR` represents French spoken in France, and `es_ES` represents Spanish spoken in
 Spain.

 ### ISO 3166-1-alpha-2 or language code:

-The ISO 3166-1-alpha-2 format uses the ISO 3166-1-alpha-2 country code instead of an underscore.
+The ISO 3166-1-alpha-2 isoFormat uses the ISO 3166-1-alpha-2 country code instead of an underscore.
 For example, `en-US` represents English spoken in the United States, `fr-FR` represents French spoken in France, and `es-ES` represents Spanish spoken in Spain.

 ## Contributing